Juniors at this Chicago-born midsizer aren't initially assigned to a practice area, so they get to carve out their own career.

 Summer program components:

 Schiff Hardin summer associates get a realistic look at what it’s like to practice law at the firm.
-Associate advisors, partner mentors, social events, and weekly meetings integrate summer associates and give them a feel for the firm’s culture, practice groups, and management.
+Associate advisors, partner mentors, social events, and weekly meetings with the summer committee integrate summer associates and give them a feel for the firm’s culture, practice groups, and management.
 From day one, summer associates gain experience in the areas of law that interest them by doing real work for real clients.
 They also learn by observing depositions and trials and attending negotiations and client meetings.
 Summer associates receive feedback after each assignment and a midsummer review.
-Finally, summers receive training, including group writing, research and corporate drafting workshops; litigation and communications skills training; business development training; and one-on-one sessions with the firm’s writing coach.
+Finally, summers receive training, including one-on-one sessions with the firm’s writing coach; group writing and corporate drafting workshops; litigation and communications skills training; and business development training.

 Recruitment website: www.schiffhardin.com/careers

 This Firm's Rankings in